Skip to content

 Drink Water Regularly As Part Of A Healthy Lifestyle

 Drink water.
-Water is essential to human life and is involved in practically all human body functions.
-Between about 55% to about 78% of your body is made of water.
+Water is essential to human life and is involved in nearly all bodily functions.
+Between approximately 55% and approximately 78% of your body is composed of water.
 Newborn babies account for about 78% of water, a year-old baby is 65%, adult men are about 60%, and adult women are about 55%.
 Your brain is made up of 73% water, and so is your heart.
 Your bones are 31% water, muscles and kidneys are 79%, and your skin is 64%.

 What is hydration? hydration vs dehydration?